Trawis/SoftwareIncDLLModifications/Trainer v2/README.md

 This Trainer is for Software Inc game.
 It's based on https://github.com/hrkrx/SoftwareIncDLLModifications by hrkrx

 Currently working features:
+27.05.2017. for Alhpa 9.7.6
+- Added button for software remove (if you not invented it)

 24.05.2017. for Alpha 9.7.4
 - Fixed "Trainer" button that shown in wrong place with other resolutions